aiqinxuancai/TiktokenSharp/README.md

 # TiktokenSharp

-"Due to the lack of a C# version of `cl100k_base` encoding (gpt-3.5-turbo), I have implemented a basic solution with encoding and decoding methods based on the official Rust implementation.
+Due to the lack of a C# version of `cl100k_base` encoding (gpt-3.5-turbo), I have implemented a basic solution with encoding and decoding methods based on the official Rust implementation.

 Currently, only `cl100k_base` has been implemented.
 Other encodings will be added in future submissions.
 If you encounter any issues or have questions, please feel free to submit them on the `lssues`."